 Frying the eggplants

-- Cut the eggplants in cubes, removing the skin
+- Cut the eggplants into cubes, removing the skin

-- Deep fry the eggplants in olive oil
+- Deep fry the eggplants in very hot extra virgin olive oil until golden brown

 Cook the swordfish

-- In a large pan with high hedges, stir fry the garlic cloves
+- In a large pan with high hedges, stir-fry the swordfish

-- Remove from the pan and wait until it cools down before you start to clean it.
+- Remove from the pan and wait until it cools down before you clean it.

 DO NOT CLEAN THE PAN AFTER YOU HAVE COOKED THE FISH